 I also did some TV show viewing via my cable provider.
 And I want to point out how well the system produced voice dialogue… it was very full-bodied and distinct with plenty of clarity.
 This became even more apparent when compared to the speakers in my plasma HDTV.
 I randomly watched movie scenes from the Syfy channel where the S3821 produced a good surround sound presentation, especially with DTS TruSurround engaged.

-The Vizio S3821 sound bar is an exceptional performer, especially with DVD and Blu-ray movie disc where it is at its best.
+The Vizio S3821 sound bar is an exceptional performer, especially with DVD and Blu-ray movie discs where it is at its best.
 I was very surprised and pleased at what this compact soundbar system could achieve… and that produces excellent audio quality for such an inexpensive sound bar.

 Sure, there are better-performing sound bars available but you will have to pay more cash to obtain that increase in performance.
 From a price vs. performance standpoint, along with its fully loaded feature suite, the S3821 offers about the best bang for your buck in this home entertainment product category.